How to Dehydrate Fruit Rolls

 To make the fruit rolls, purée the fruit in your blender and by spreading it thinly onto your food dehydrator's special sheets created just for this purpose.

-Top Blenders for Smooth Fruit Leather Purée
+Best Blenders for Fruit Leather Purées (Top Picks)

 Hamilton Beach® Power Elite 58148 Table Top Blender